sonoware/sidescantools/README.md

 - **optional flags**:
   - `-g`: **Generate EGN Table**

     This option generates an EGN table by analyzing all sidescan files in the provided `file_or_folder_path`.
 The result is written to a numpy file `egn_table_<timestamp>.npz` containing all info for SidescanTools to use this table for later EGN processing of these or other files.

     To use this EGN table you need to adjust the `EGN table path` in your `project_info.yml` to point to the latest generated EGN table (and have EGN gain normalisation enabled by setting `Slant gain norm strategy` to `1`).
   - `-n`: **No GeoTiff**

     Skips GeoTIFF generation and only creates the .png image(s).

-## Additional details on parameters in `project_info.yml`
+## Additional details about main parameters in `project_info.yml`
-In the following the most important CFG parameters which are relevant for  processing witht he CLI variant are explained.
+In the following the most important CFG parameters which are relevant for  processing with the CLI variant are explained.

-- `Active bottom line refinement`
+- `Active bottom line refinement`: If `true`: Uses the internal primary sensor altitude information to find the bottom line in an area around the known altitude.
+This bottom line is found via an edge detection algorithm and its result can be used in two different ways.
+See `Active btm refinement shift by offset` for more information.

-- `Active bottom line smoothing`
+- `Active bottom line smoothing`: If `true`: Smooth detected bottom line.

-- `Active btm refinement shift by offset`
+- `Active btm refinement shift by offset`: This parameter only has effect when `Active bottom line refinement`=`true`.
+The mean distance of the raw altitude and the detected bottom line is calculated.
+If this parameter is `true`, the raw altitude information is shifted by this value and the result is used in the following as bottom line.
+Otherwise the result of the edge detection itself is used as bottom line

-- `Active convert dB`
+- `Active convert dB`: If `true`: Convert data to decibels instead of raw intensities.

-- `Active gain norm`
+- `Active hist equal`: If `true`: Apply CLAHE (Contrast Limited Adaptive Histogram Equalization) to the data to improve contrast.

-- `Active hist equal`
+- `Active pie slice filter`: If `true`: A 2D FFT based filter is applied to remove the horizontal stripes that often occur in sidescan images.

-- `Active pie slice filter`
+- `Active sharpening filter` If `true`: A homomorphic filter is applied to amplify the high frequency information.
+This feature is highly experimental and currently not advised.

-- `Active sharpening filter`
+- `Additional bottom line inset`: Offset in integer (default=0).
+Move the bottom line by this amount inwards.
+May be useful to exclude remaining samples of the watercolumn, but should usually not be needed.

-- `Additional bottom line inset`
+- `Bottom line refinement search range`: Fraction in float (default=0.06).
+Defines the range around the sensor altitude which is used for the bottom line refinement.

-- `Bottom line refinement search range`
+- `EGN table path`: Path to the EGN Table which is used for gain normalisation.

-- `EGN table path`
+- `Georef dir`: Directory which is used by the georeferencing to hold interim files and where the resulting GeoTIFFs are saved.

-- `Georef dir`
+- `Slant gain norm strategy`: Enum.

-- `Slant gain norm strategy`
+  When set to `0`: BAC is used for gain normalisation.

-- `Slant nadir angle`
+  When set to `1`: EGN is used for gain normalisation.

-- `Slant vertical beam angle`
+- `Slant nadir angle`: Degrees as integer.
+Angle between perpendicular and first bottom return (usually needs to be estimated, leave `0` if unsure)

-- `Working dir`
+- `Slant vertical beam angle`: Degrees as integer.
+Angle in the vertical plane that the sound waves cover (usually found in the manual)

 # About
 SidescanTools is an open-source software project by [GEOMAR](https://www.geomar.de/ghostnetbusters) and [sonoware](https://www.sonoware.de/news/2024-12-06_uebergabe_foerderbescheid/) funded by the AI Fund of the State of Schleswig-Holstein.
 The logo design and artwork has been done by [Aili Xue](https://ailixue.myportfolio.com/work).